-PREREQUISITE: Prior or concurrent enrollment in ASTRO-010 ADVISORY: Eligibility for ENGL-100
+PREREQUISITE: Prior or concurrent enrollment in ASTRO-010

 This course provides laboratory experience in astronomical observation.
 It involves the study of fundamental concepts of astronomy, including investigations of the moon, sun, planets and stars and offers practical experience in the use of telescopes and other tools.
 ASTRO-010 and ASTRO-011, if both completed, meet the CSU lab science requirement.
 May not be repeated.
 LR